 DERT stated that there is not an active program for acquiring water rights which leads to even greater uncertainty in these projects being implemented and an offset target being assigned to this project package.

-Thurston Conservation District shared that there is not enough data available to put an accurate estimate on these projects.
+Thurston Conservation District shared that any water rights projects would need to be defined in type and scope before accurate offset estimates could be made.

-The Squaxin Island Tribe proposed that the future Deschutes Watershed Council, Thurston County, and Conservation District take a more robust approach to landowner outreach.
+The Squaxin Island Tribe proposed that the future Deschutes Watershed Council, Thurston County, and Thurston Conservation District take a more robust approach to landowner outreach.
 The tribe proposed that if these projects are necessary to reaching the offset target, a proposed benefit be included and that stakeholders work to actively identify landowner amounts.

 Decision: There is not support from the Conservation District to assign an offset benefit to these projects.
 This project will be included in the plan as a “categorical project” to address future feasibility studies for water efficiencies or water right acquisition opportunities, but will not include an associated water offset benefit.